- Community Engagement Sessions

 There will be provisions in the contract documents requiring contractors to undertake the work in a manner to mitigate impacts to adjacent structures in their use of heavy equipment.

-Typically the expected water level increase upstream of a dike is in the range of 1 – 5 cm for the design flood event, and this water level change will taper to zero impact a couple of hundred meters upstream of the dike, so we do not anticipate changes to the level of flood risk for upstream communities.
+Typically the expected water level increase upstream of a dike is in the range of 1 – 5 cm for the design flood event, and this water level change will taper to zero impact a couple of hundred meters upstream of the berm, so we do not anticipate changes to the level of flood risk for upstream communities.
 The water level change specific to each project area will be verified by the Flood Office’s hydraulic modelling specialist team, and any impacts noted to be significant will be mitigated.
 This information will also be shared with Alberta Environment as part of the Water Act regulatory review process.